 - Place chopped chocolate, diced butter, and corn syrup in a large microwave-safe bowl and heat on high power in 20-second intervals until melted, stirring in between intervals.

 - Stir in the confectioners sugar and 2 tablespoons Cabernet.
 Let stand at room temperature until slightly thickened, about 5 minutes.

 - Invert cake onto a plate, and invert again onto a platter.

 - Evenly spread the ganache on top, letting it drip down sides if desired.

 - Evenly sprinkle with flaky sea salt and let cake stand until ganache sets a bit more, about 20 to 30 minutes before slicing into wedges and serving.

-- I adapted this recipe from Food & Wine and their recipe says to bake the cake for 45 to 50 minutes but my cake was perfectly baked in 29 minutes.
-In my oven it would have been completely burned if I baked it for that long, but as always, bake until the cake is done in your oven.
+Bake time: I adapted this recipe from Food & Wine and their recipe says to bake the cake for 45 to 50 minutes but my cake was perfectly baked in 29 minutes.
+In my oven, it would have been completely burned if I baked it for that long, but as always, bake until the cake is done in your oven.

 Serving Size:1 slice

 Amount Per Serving: Calories: 302Total Fat: 13gSaturated Fat: 7gSodium: 211mgCarbohydrates: 41gFiber: 2gSugar: 26gProtein: 3.5g